InfoSecFellow/hardeningIIS10/README.md

 ----------------------------------------------------------

-# Pre req:
+# Pre reqs:
 - IIS 10 installed
 - PowerShell updated (recommended)
 - Run as Administrator

 GUI tool was created to run in the Windows Server GUI.
 CLI tool was created to run in the Windows Server core.

 # Steps to use this tool:

 1 - Download all the files in your Windows Server.
 2 - Don't change the folders location and don't change the folder name, the tool works 'as is'.
 3 - Open the tool GUI or CLI as administrator.
 4 - Run the tool and grab a coffee.
 5 - Enjoy!

 ----------------------------------------------------------